Joe21/takehome/notes.md

 - Keep the SQL side extremely easy
 - The K/V storage must stay flat.
 Do not embed or introduce complex objects!
   - Denote type in key name using some sort of delimiter
+  - Store data contract for enum types in yaml for now (short term MVP approach)
 - Add GIS indexing on keys to ensure quick filtering and querying
 - 2 separate controllers for different stakeholders (namespaced for clients mutating buildings vs external buildings api + eager load the custom_fields)

 ##### Older Debunked Considerations
 [AVOID THIS] Storing the single source of truth per building / warehousing the data and then allowing clients to cherry pick + relabel their data.
 This is not a consideration we need to support atm.
 In this scenario external API consumers may want to CRUD custom_fields so we can persist their preference and they can customize the shape of their payload.